mozilla/data-docs/src/concepts/terminology.md

 ## Data Practitioner

 A data practitioner is someone who looks at data, identifies trends and other qualitative measurements in them, and creates charts and dashboards.
-It could be anyone: engineer, product manager, or even a data engineer or data scientist.
+It could be anyone: engineer, product manager, data engineer or data scientist.

 ## Data Scientist